트립팝 TripopTripop

 Fushimi Inari Shrine — the thousand torii

 Two-minute walk from JR Inari Station, open 24 hours, free entry.
 Over 10,000 vermillion torii gates winding up Mount Inari.
-The best photos are in the Senbon Torii section near the base — visit before 8am or after 5pm to dodge the day crowds.
+Best photos in the Senbon Torii section near the base — before 8am or after 5pm to avoid crowds.

 🌃